A stable $\infty$-category for equivariant $KK$-theory: Tensor products of Cstar -categories

 The Assertion \ref{eriguhwiegugwergwerg}.\ref{weoigjweorrerggwergr} seems to be well-known \cite[II.9.6.5]{blackadar_operator_algebras}, but we could not find a detailed proof.
 We will show both assertions besides some other interesting results about tensor products of $C^{*}$-categories below.

 \begin{proof}[Proof of {Proposition} \ref{eroigjweogieogigw} assuming {Lemma} \ref{eriguhwiegugwergwerg}] If $\bC$ is in $\nCcat$, then we have a canonical isomorphism

-where the colimit runs over the full subcategories of $\bC$ with finitely many objects\footnote{{we really mean subcategories with finitely many objects in contrast to separable subcategories as considered in other places}}.
+where the colimit runs over the full subcategories of $\bC$ with finitely many objects.
 The structure maps of this system are fully faithful functors which are injective on objects.
 By Lemma \ref{wegoihjiogewrgergegrewf} we therefore get an isomorphism

 where the structure map of the system of $A(\bC')$ are isometric inclusions.
 We now consider the diagram

 where the left vertical isomorphism {uses Lemma} \ref{eriguhwiegugwergwerg} and \eqref{evwojiovfsvsfdvsdfv} (also for $\bD$), and the right vertical arrow exists by the universal property of the colimit.
 One checks that the dotted arrow defined by this square is inverse to the canonical homomorphism since this is true after restricting to the algebraic tensor products for the uncompleted version $A^{\alg}$ of {the functor} $A$. \end{proof}